Rakuten Kobo's Plattform Revolution: Empowerment through Smart, Personalized and Connected Reading

 This is a standard ecommerce expectation.

-Readers can scan a book cover in the bookstore on ‘Search’
+Readers can scan a book cover in the bookstore on ‘Discover’

 New